liferay/lexicon-site/src/pages/docs/patterns/alerts.md

 ---
 title: "Alerts"
-description: "Alerts are used to capture the attention of the user in an intrusive way"
+description: "Alerts are used to capture the attention of the user in an intrusive way.
+Sometimes just to say that something went right, others to say that something needs to be reviewed."
 layout: "guide"
 weight: 1
 ---

 ### Description

-Alerts are used to capture the attention of the user in an intrusive way.
-Sometimes just to say that something went right, others to say that something needs to be reviewed.
+{$page.description}

 Alerts are possible to define in 4 different colors, grey for the default type of message and four other corresponding to status colors.